Open Source Software Licensing

 Plan a gradual, well-documented transition.
 Provide a timeline for the change, offer guidance on complying with new terms, and update all project documentation.
 Consider options like dual licensing or grandfathering existing uses to ease the transition.
 For instance, if TechStart had proceeded with a license change, they could have offered a grace period where both the old and new licenses were valid, allowing users time to adapt.
 They could also have provided clear steps for users to update their projects to comply with the new license.

-By focusing on these three areas, project maintainers can help ensure a respectful and effective license change process that maintains community trust and project momentum.
+Project maintainers can help ensure a respectful and effective license change process that maintains community trust and project momentum.

 Two short case studies.